India has established economic ties with Russia, focusing on stabilising it: MEA | Headlines

 - India

-India on Thursday asserted that it has established economic relations with Russia and political colouring should not be attributed to the engagement.
+India on Thursday said it has established economic ties with Russia and its focus is on stabilising these relations in the current circumstances while asserting that ''political colouring'' should not be attributed to the engagement.

-The comments by External Affairs Ministry Spokesperson Arindam Bagchi came in response to questions on growing criticism of New Delhi by several Western powers on its trade ties with Moscow notwithstanding the crisis in Ukraine.
+External Affairs Ministry Spokesperson Arindam Bagchi also said India has been ''very open'' about its economic relations with Russia and that discussions are underway on what kind of payment mechanisms can work between the two countries in view of the current situation.

-We have established economic relations with Russia and our focus is on stabilising this established economic relations in current circumstances, he said.
+The comments came amid uneasiness in some Western capitals over India not condemning yet the Russian aggression against Ukraine and New Delhi's decision to procure large volumes of discounted crude oil from Moscow. ''We have established economic relations with Russia.
+Our focus is on stabilising these established economic relations in the current circumstances.
+We have been very open about it,'' he said.

+''Let me just emphasise that energy flows to Europe are continuing, fertiliser purchases have been insulated, there are such other examples also.
+So...political colouring should not be attributed to our actions,'' he said.
+Bagchi suggested that each country sees its own needs, adding India's imports from Russia are less.

+He said an inter-ministerial group headed by the finance ministry is looking at the impact of the western sanctions on Russia for trade between the two countries and how the bilateral economic relations can be stabilised.

-Bagchi said discussions are underway to see what kind of payment mechanism can work between India and Russia in the current circumstances.
+''Discussions underway on what kind of payment mechanisms can work in the current circumstances,'' he said.

+Bagchi said India has been pressing forcefully for an immediate cessation of hostilities and an end to violence in Ukraine. ''We encourage talks between Ukraine and Russia, including at the level of the presidents directly,'' he said adding ''If India can be of any assistance in this matter, we will be glad to contribute.''
+There has been some disquiet in Washington over India's position on the Ukraine crisis as well as its decision to procure discounted Russian oil.

+Last week, US Deputy National Security Adviser for International Economics Daleep Singh also visited India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)